 · Don’t buy stuff you cannot afford.
 This classic Saturday Night Live skit pokes fun at what seems like common sense, but is an all-too-real struggle for so many.

 · Our social circles have a big impact on our lifestyle.
 We often hear about people trying to keep up with the Joneses.
-It can manifest itself in materialistic ways where we try to buy all the same things our friends have, but it can also be trying to hang with them socially.
+It can manifest itself in materialistic ways where we try to buy all the same things our friends have, but it can also be simply trying to hang with them socially.
 The social struggles can range from eating out together to gift exchanges.
 Yes, I do see families struggling to keep up with the Christmas and birthday practices of their friends and family.
-Just remember that even if you start with the same income as your friend, but they choose to live by accumulating debt and don’t give anything to their church, you will have a really tough time matching their lifestyle and may find yourself unable to do a lot of the same things.
+Just remember that even if you start with the same income as your friend, but they choose to live by accumulating debt and not giving anything to their church, you will have a really tough time matching their lifestyle and may find yourself unable to do a lot of the same things.

 If you find yourself struggling with a lifestyle that exceeds your income, seek counsel from a Christian friend that will help guide you.
 Sometimes we all need a good friend that can help ground us on the more important things in life.

 2. Our lifestyle costs rise with our income.
 This temptation is inevitable and will trap most of us if we don’t deliberately take action to avoid it.
 I often talk to people nearing retirement that look back and wonder what happened to all the money they made through the years.
-The regret comes when they realize how much more they’re making now than they did in their early working years and yet have nothing worthwhile to show for it.
-Despite having a lot of stuff, they aren’t any happier now and their current lifestyle requires a much greater income to support it.
+This regret comes when they realize how much more they’re making now than they did in their early working years and yet have nothing worthwhile to show for it.
+Despite accumulating a lot of stuff, they aren’t any happier now and their current lifestyle requires a much greater income to support it.

 John Piper says in Desiring God that “The issue is not how much a person makes.
 Big industry and big salaries are a fact of our times and they are not necessarily evil.
 The evil is in being deceived into thinking a $100,000 salary must be accompanied by a $100,000 lifestyle.
 God has made us to be conduits of his grace.”